V-Sekai/manuals/docs/decisions/index.md

 We are a community of enthusiasts building a next-generation social and gaming VR platform powered by the Godot Engine.

-## About V-Sekai

-V-Sekai is the first fully-open source social VR platform running on the Godot Engine.
-It is designed as a living virtual space where you can meet people and interact in a virtual space, while leveraging the fast-growing Godot game engine to let users create any content they want and have it be immediately accessible and shareable to a growing community.

 ## Derivative License

 Copyright (c) 2020-2021 V-Sekai contributors.